 The human ear is about 35mm long and terminates at the eardrum.
 Even the longest earplugs in the market aren’t this long.

-You should note that the eardrum is highly sensitive and even by getting closer to it, you will feel a lot of pain.
+You should note that the eardrum is highly sensitive, and even by getting closer to it, you will feel a lot of pain.

 There is no way you can destroy your eardrum as a result of wearing earplugs.
 In fact, you will be at more risk of destroying it when you don’t wear the pieces.

-You need to hear the machines and alarms hence you don’t need protection
+You need to hear the machines and alarms hence you don’t need protection.

 You should note that hearing protection devices are designed to allow you to hear the surroundings unless you are wearing pieces that are more than you need.

-For you to ensure that you are wearing earplugs or earmuffs that are ideal for your setting, you should undertake some hearing tests.
+To ensure that you are wearing earplugs or earmuffs that are ideal for your setting, you should undertake some hearing tests.

 Don’t rely on the figures that are written down.
-You should put on the pieces and determine whether they can block the noises and at the same time allow you to hear what is going on around you.
+You should put on the pieces and determine whether they can block the noises and, at the same time, allow you to hear what is going on around you.

-The noise reduction rating (NRR) is the most important factor to consider when buying hearing protection devices
+The noise reduction rating (NRR) is the most important factor to consider when buying hearing protection devices.

-For you to be safe and protect your hearing, you only need to bring your noise exposure to below 85 dB.
+To be safe and protect your hearing, you only need to bring your noise exposure to below 85 dB.

 Studies by OSHA show that properly worn hearing protection devices have the capability of providing up to 10 dB of protection regardless of the NRR,